Information about key policies, procedures and guidelines relating to service agreements

 Targeted care packages (TCP) were introduced by the Victorian Government in 2015 to enable a child or young person's transition from residential care to an alternative living arrangement.
 TCPs enable appropriate supports to be developed to prevent the entry of a child or your person to residential care.

-The TCP implementation manual outlines the operational processes and decision-making points for the development and implementation of targeted care packages (packages) for children and young people in Victoria.
+The TCP program manual outlines the operational processes and decision-making points for the development and implementation of targeted care packages (packages) for children and young people in Victoria.

 The TCP guidelines provide information for departmental staff and service providers involved in the development, assessment, approval and implementation of TCPs.